nicolas-kuechler/eth-sports-networks-2021/README.md

 4. Open `project.ipynb` and ensure that the sports-networks kernel is selected.

-5. Follow the instructions in the notebook to ensure that all cells (including the collapsed cells) are executed in the proper order.
+5. Follow the instructions in the notebook to execute all cells in the proper order (including the collapsed cells).

 <!-- USAGE EXAMPLES -->
 ## Usage

-We specify experiments with a Python config dictionary and use the function `build_df(config)` to run the experiments and build a Panda dataframe that contains the results.
+We specify experiments with a Python config dictionary and use the function `build_df(config)` to run the experiments and build a Panda data frame that contains the results.

 In the example below, we use 30 teams and repeat the experiments for linear and non-linear fitness values.
-We use the softmax model with the specified home advantage `H`and randomness `delta`.
+We use the softmax model with the specified home advantage `H` and randomness `delta`.
-Here, we repeat experiments for 10%, 30% and 80% of the games played and we don't remove any unexpected results.
+Here, we repeat experiments for 10%, 30%, and 80% of the games played, and we don't remove any unexpected results.
 Further, the config repeats each experiment 100 times and uses five different ranking algorithms and three metrics.
-Finally, the config specifies using a random round robin algorithm for the schedule and sample a new schedule in each repetition.
+Finally, the config specifies using a random round-robin algorithm for the schedule and sample a new schedule in each repetition.

 ```python